 environment attribute to restrict alerts to only specific release stages.

 Use projects to separate different services or applications, and environments to separate different environments or release stages within each.
-If you've selected one or more projects in the global header of Sentry's web UI, the environment selector shows only environments associated with events from the selected projects.
+If you've selected one or more projects in the filters of Sentry's web UI, the environment selector shows only environments associated with events from the selected projects.